-Commercial Real Estate Vs Residential Real Estate: Best Investment For Retirement in 2022?
+Commercial Real Estate Vs Residential Real Estate: Which Is The Best Investment For Retirement in 2022?

 Residential and commercial real estate are two sides of the same coin, yet they are very distinct.
 Many of the same ideas apply to both – location is critical, they both bring cash flow and appreciation, and they provide several tax advantages.
 But, to say that commercial real estate is the same as residential real estate is like saying apples are bananas.